jessepav/lacygoill-wiki-backup/vim/command.md

 ### How are `<line1>` and `<line2>` replaced if I use `-range` without any value, and don't pass any range?

-They're both replaced with the current line address:
+They're both replaced by the current line address:

     com -range -nargs=*  Test  echo '<line1>,<line2>'
     :Test